 You can also change account passwords, pictures, and privileges in Users & Groups, as well as alter the way the login screen looks.

-Tip: If you want to see the list of all your login items and remove them in a click, use the app we've mentioned about — CleanMyMac 3.
-Go the Extensions > Login Items to manage the apps that launch at startup.
+Tip: If you want to see the list of all your login items and remove them in a click, use the app we've mentioned about — CleanMyMac X. Go the Optimization > Login Items to manage the apps that launch at startup.

 If you want to uninstall applications altogether, rather than just stopping them launching automatically, use a dedicated tool Uninstaller, that will remove the application and all its associated files from your Mac and the click of a button.